 Callbacks⚓︎

-The app will receive callbacks from the Mobile SDK for providing feedback to the user or requesting their input.
+The app will receive callbacks from the Mobile SDK in order to provide feedback to the user or to request their input.

 Android⚓︎

-To listen for callbacks from the mobile SDK, implement the NextAuthObserver and register your observer with the mobile SDK.
-Do not forget to unregister when done.
+To listen for callbacks from the Mobile SDK, implement the NextAuthObserver interface and register your observer with the Mobile SDK.
+Do not forget to unregister the observer when you are finished with it.

 ... implements NextAuthObserver {